 C:\Users\%username%\AppData\Roaming\Microsoft\Windows\Themes\

-If you can change its extension from .jpg, you will be able to view the image used as the wallpaper.
+If you can change its extension from .jpg, you can view the image used as the wallpaper.

 Anyway, using this registry fix, you can disable the automatic JPEG wallpaper quality reduction feature and improve the quality of your desktop background wallpaper.